Babette: The long shifts, risk of infection, and psychological stress feel like trivial complaints when you call me your angel!

 Poppy: The high employee turnover gives me more chances to make new friends.

-Eunice: I used to draw and paint for hours a day.
+Zanub: I used to draw and paint for hours a day.
 Now I'm the assistant lab manager.

 Debbie: I do work the Lord would be proud of.